 The space is held with respect for diversity and difference, while keeping the focus on shared human experience rather than labels.

-Certified Tango Argentino-Yoga teacher and movement facilitator.
+Certified Tango Argentino-Yoga teacher and somatic movement facilitator.

 Guiding dancers toward embodied awareness, connection, and freedom, on and off the dance floor.